rust-lang/rust/text/0000-north-star.md

 - The Rust compiler is too slow for a tight edit-compile-test cycle
 - Rust lacks world-class IDE support
 - The Rust story for asynchronous I/O is very primitive
-- Rust compiler errors are dificult to understand
+- Rust compiler errors are difficult to understand
 - Rust plugins have no clear path to stabilization
 - Rust doesn't integrate well with garbage collectors
 - Rust's trait system doesn't fully support zero-cost abstractions